kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 <img src="./images/kubefedv2Example.jpg">

-Likewise this reconciliation loop is in charge of reverting any local changes done in a cluster to a federated resource.
+Likewise this reconciliation loop is in charge of reverting any local changes done in a kubefed cluster to a federated resource.
 This ensures that the desired state defined in the control-plane cluster is enforced in the target clusters.